-In June 1967, the West Bank and East Jerusalem were captured by Israel as a result of the Six-Day War.
-The territories have been occupied by Israel since then despite numerous UN resolutions proclaiming the illegality of such actions.
-In 2002 Israel began construction of a security barrier.
-The controversial project was designed to protect Israel from suicide bombings and other violence.
-Opponents of the project argue that it is an attempt to effectively annex land from Palestinians and limit their social and economic freedoms.
-In many cases the barrier does not follow agreed armistice borders, legitimizing illegal Israeli settlements in the West Bank.
+In June 1967, the West Bank, Gaza, East Jerusalem, and the Golan Heights were occupied by Israel as a result of the Six-Day War.
+The territories have been under Israeli control since then despite numerous UN resolutions proclaiming the illegality of the occupation.
+In 2002, Israel began the construction of a security barrier in the West Bank.
+Opponents of the project argued that it is an attempt to effectively annex land from Palestinians and limit their social and economic freedoms.
+Despite a 2004 ruling by the International Court of Justice declaring the wall illegal, it still stands to this day.

 Refugees and Human Rights

-When traveling around Israel and the Palestinian Territories, you should carry identification at all times, in case the local authorities ask to see it.
+When traveling around Israel and the Palestinian territories, you should carry identification at all times, in case the local authorities ask to see it.
 You should carry photocopies of the date and entry stamp pages of your passport to avoid losing the original.

 As a foreigner you are likely to be noticed and many people will call to you as you walk around.
 This is almost always friendly and well-intentioned although you should be cautious at night, as in any city.
 Common sense goes a long way.

 Women should be aware that they may attract unwanted attention on the street.
 Generally, this is good-natured and being polite but firm is the best solution.
 It is important to remember that agreeing to meet someone of the opposite sex for coffee or tea may seem rather casual to western sensibilities, but can mean the beginning of a serious relationship in Middle Eastern cultures.
 If you are unsure, invite a friend along to avoid misunderstandings.

 Establishing and maintaining good relationships with your colleagues and friends is central to getting things done in Palestine.
 Difficulties can be improved by good relationships.